20221011g/MLOPS/docs/source/index.rst

-.. project_template documentation master file, created by sphinx-quickstart.
+.. mlops documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to project project_template's API docs!
+Welcome to project mlops's API docs!
 =============================================

 .. toctree::